Effect of ring-exchange interactions in the extended Kitaev honeycomb model: Effect of the nonbilinear spin interactions

 Secondly, we also consider the three-pair spins exchange interaction,

 We want to know whether this type of interaction could stabilize the triple-$\bf Q$ order or not.
-From our VMC calculations of the quantum $K$-$\Gamma$-$\Gamma'$-$J_6$ model (i.e., $H'''=H_{\rm K}+ H_{\Gamma} + H_{\Gamma'} + H_\text{6-spin}$) with fixing $\Gamma/|K|=0.4$ and $\Gamma'/|K|=-0.05$, we find that the three-pair spins interaction could not stabilize the triple-$\bf Q$ order, unlike the proposal around the hidden SU(2) point \cite{Lukas2022}.
+From our VMC calculations of the quantum $K$-$\Gamma$-$\Gamma'$-$J_{\rm 6}$ model (i.e., $H'''=H_{\rm K}+ H_{\Gamma} + H_{\Gamma'} + H_\text{6-spin}$) with fixing $\Gamma/|K|=0.4$ and $\Gamma'/|K|=-0.05$, we find that the three-pair spins exchange interaction could not stabilize the triple-$\bf Q$ order, unlike the proposal around the hidden SU(2) point \cite{Lukas2022}.
 On the one hand, our interaction parameters are far from the hidden-SU(2) point; on the other hand, quantum fluctuations may quantitatively or even qualitatively change the classical order of the ground state.

-Interestingly, the positive three-pair spins interaction $J_6/|K| \gtrsim 0.1$ maybe induce an 8-cone proximate-KSL phase (PKSL8) form a zigzag order, as shown in Fig.\ref{6spinPD}(b).
-Note that in a weak magnetic field applied normal to the honeycomb plane, this PKSL8 phase turns into an Abelian CSL with Chern number $\nu=2$, which is different from the PKSL8 phase (with $\nu=-4$ in a small field) in Fig.\ref{KGammaGammaPrimeRing} in the main text.
+Interestingly, the negative three-pair spins exchange interaction ($J_{\rm 6}/|K| \lesssim -0.1$) may induce an 8-cone proximate-KSL phase (PKSL8) from a zigzag order, as shown in Fig.\ref{6spinPD}(b).
+Note that in a weak magnetic field applied normal to the honeycomb-lattice plane, this PKSL8 state will turn into an Abelian CSL with Chern number $\nu 2$, which is different from the PKSL8 phase (with $\nu -4$ in a small field applied normal to the plane) in Fig.\ref{KGammaGammaPrimeRing} in the main text.

-From the above discussions, we find that different kinds of multi-spin exchanging interactions may have completely different physical consequences, and that the four-spin terms play an important role in stabilizing the triple-$\bf Q$ order.
+From the above discussions, we find that different kinds of multi-spin exchange interactions may have completely different physical consequences and that the four-spin terms play an important role in stabilizing the triple-$\bf Q$ order.

+In contrast to SU(2) symmetric ring-exchange interactions above, we have also considered the “Kitaev-type” ring-exchange interaction (i.e., Kitaev plaquette operator \cite{Kitaev}), which is anisotropic and breaks the SU(2) rotation symmetry.
+However, it turns out that this anisotropic ring-exchange term fails to stabilize the triple-$\bf Q$ order from our VMC calculations.